egeberkaygulcan/dstest/README.md

 This section contains the configuration for the network, namely the ports to use for the replicas and their interceptors.
 - `BaseReplicaPort`: The base port number to use for replicas.
 Each of the `N` replicas will be assigned a port number starting from this value (from `BaseReplicaPort` to `BaseReplicaPort + N - 1`).
 - `BaseInterceptorPort`: The base port number to use for network interceptors.
 Each of the `M` interceptors will be assigned a port number starting from this value (from `BaseInterceptorPort` to `BaseInterceptorPort + M - 1`).
+- `Protocol`: The protocol to use for the network.
+Possible values are `http` and `tcp`.
+- `MessageType`: The message type to use for the network.
+Just `GRPC` is supported for now.

 ###### ProcessConfig
 This section contains the configuration on how to spawn the processes of the system under test.